Ansell-OK/Ansell-OK/README.md

 ## 👋 Hola Mis Amigos, Welcome to My Git

 - My name's Ansell.
-- I do the rthing with the code and the code editor👨🏽‍💻
+- I do the thing with the code and the code editor👨🏽‍💻
 - Proud owner of a German Shepherd🐕‍🦺
 - AI enthusiat🤖🤓